earthly/website/blog/_posts/2021-11-03-bash-variables.md

 Arg 2: c d
 ~~~

-I can use double quotes when I want to expand a variable inside of the string I am passing.
-Single quotes do not expand.
+Command-line arguments follow the same rules as local variables, so I can use double quotes when I want to expand a variable inside of the string or single quotes when I don't want to.

 ~~~{.bash caption=">_"}
 > test='this is not a test'